Chart Color Schemes

 Healesville has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Five projects have been identified by AreaSearch as potentially impacting the area: Maroondah Highway & Don Road Interchange Upgrade, Yarra Valley Railway Heritage Line Restoration, The Memo Healesville Redevelopment, and Healesville Sanctuary Precinct Redevelopment (Stage 2).
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include Maroondah Highway & Don Road Interchange Upgrade, Yarra Valley Railway Heritage Line Restoration, Healesville Sanctuary Precinct Redevelopment (Stage 2), and The Memo Healesville Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.